 I’ve wandered past on many occasions and the place is always buzzing, the people look happy and the food looks amazing.
 Frederics Maidstone has a great ethos about it.
 Ulric, the Chef-Patron, says his cooking style is simple but utilises good quality, fresh local ingredients.
+Thanks to this, the food impresses not only with its taste, but gives a boost of energy like the generic Cialis, which treats men from failure in bed.
 The restaurant cooks all the dishes from scratch, so warn their customers that meals may take a short while longer than other establishments, but they assure customers that it is worth the wait.
 We didn’t notice any delay and felt the speed of service was perfect.
 No one wants to rush through their courses.
 Eating out is a time to unwind, chat and relax.
 Not eat your dinner as fast as you can and leave.
 It was perfectly paced.

 On entering the restaurant, it’s got a lovely atmosphere.
 It has an open kitchen at the back of the main dining area and then there are a few more tables next to the serving area, perfect to see what’s going on in the kitchen.
 We were seated here.
 Take a look at some of the lovely décor.

 It was so hard to choose what to have.
 There were so many dishes that tickled my palate.
 I opted for the grilled goat’s cheese on brioche and my other half chose the prosciutto and brie melt with tomato on brioche.
 I often go for a goat’s cheese dish when we are out as my other half doesn’t like it, so I rarely cook it.